 - Example: Natural selection adapts bears in nature by changing their fur color to achieve the result of blending in with their environment.

-- Example: Natural selection enhances an animal’s chances of survival by making them less like to be eaten.
+- Example: Natural selection enhances an animal’s chances of survival by making them less likely to be eaten.

 - This statement should have the form: